dvxdco/wander-scripts/README.md

 # wander-scripts
-Decouple scripts for Wander The Resort site
+Decoupled scripts for Wander The Resort site